 To be self-employed you need to have the right mindset and be able to make that leap-of-faith that you can make it work!
 Going from employee to entrepreneur means changing not only your lifestyle, but also your thinking.
 It pays to ask yourself: do I have what it takes to own a business, or am I better suited to being an employee?

-1. Be able to identify what’s important and do it.
+6 Essential qualities for business owners1.
+Able to identify what’s important and do it.

 2. Manage the finances and profitability of the business.